Impact of labor productivity on the economy, business development and quality of work life

 Definition and measurement of labor productivity

-Concept of labor productivity
+Concept of work productivity

 This concept allows us to understand how human capital contributes to the increase in the Gross Domestic Product (GDP) and economic improvement.

-Methods for measuring productivity
+Methods to measure productivity

 Impact of labor productivity on the economy